passcod/blook/src/deprecated/outdated/bruteforcing-the-devil.md

 After briefly considering a reverse-engineering approach, I created [a quick prototype in NodeJS][1] to bruteforce the hash using sequential strings.
 I set it to run, but noticed pretty quickly (i.e. my desktop environment crashed) that it was using too much memory:

-> [ passcod ]: I've brute-forced the hash up to 4chars and ~50% of 5chars, and node ate up nearly 2Gb of swap in under a minute.
+> - { passcod }: I've brute-forced the hash up to 4chars and ~50% of 5chars, and node ate up nearly 2Gb of swap in under a minute.
 Now I'm considering rewording it in rust to have memory guarantees ;)

 After looking around the web (turns out that googling "NodeJS uses too much memory" returns a lot of garbage), I found [a partial solution][2]:

-> [ passcod ]: I'm forcing gc in node every 1000 tries, and it's slowed down the memory uptake, but it's still rising and about 1% (of 4G) every 20s :(
+> - { passcod }: I'm forcing gc in node every 1000 tries, and it's slowed down the memory uptake, but it's still rising and about 1% (of 4G) every 20s :(

 Clearly that wasn't the right way.
 Still, I persevered, switching my method to use "the *bogo* approach": generating random strings of random length.
 The memory usage was still insane, but I hoped to have enough data in a short while to do some analysing:

-> [ passcod ]: Right, after 2 million hashes taken from random strings of random(1..20) length, the *only* ones that have three characters [sic, I meant digits] are single chars.
+> - { passcod }: Right, after 2 million hashes taken from random strings of random(1..20) length, the *only* ones that have three characters {sic, I meant digits} are single chars.
 These obviously don't go as high as 666.
-> [ passcod ]: I conclude it's either rare or impossible
+> - { passcod }: I conclude it's either rare or impossible
-> [ mako ]: I wont feel comfortable until we can conclude it's impossible.
+> - { mako }: I wont feel comfortable until we can conclude it's impossible.
 As far as we know, the devil is still out there, hiding.

 At this point, mako decided to [write one in C++][3].
 Meanwhile, I wondered about outside-the-square solutions: maybe this supported UTF-8!
 Nope:

-> [ mako ]: No unicode allowed.
+> - { mako }: No unicode allowed.

 Oh well.
 Dinner awaited.